 This blog would not exist if I had not gone to London with my partner years ago and that relationship had not fallen apart in all manner of horrid ways.
-Was it awful at the time – God yes, I thought my heart would never recover, I thought I would never be the same again.
+Was it awful at the time – God yes, I thought my heart would never recover.

-During that time I started writing, which lead me to this blog which is now a wonderful part of my life and a big part of who I am.
+During that time I started writing, which led me to this blog which is now a wonderful part of my life and a big part of who I am.
+Disaster to opportunity.

-You may be on the brink of an amazing opportunity!
-Sometimes we just have to be open to what is possible and sometimes not listen to people who tell us things are impossible.
+You may be on the brink of an amazing opportunity.
+Sometimes we just have to be open to what is possible and sometimes not listen to people who tell us certain things are impossible!

-Please share this post with your friends.
+Please share this post with your friends via social media.
 It might help one of them through a challenging time.

 Need some help staying positive through the often frustrating process of job hunting, read my post How to Stay Positive, Motivated and Sane During the Job Hunting Process